bsasealteam6/nate-portfolio/README.md

 # Nate's Portfolio
-This is the portfolio for a portfolio for Nate Fortner
+This is the portfolio for Nate Fortner